 Many people are afraid of plant-based or meatless diets, because they feel they will be too restrictive.
 I can’t tell you how many clients say “that’s never gonna fly with my family”.
 Well, the beauty of a plant-based diet is that it’s completely flexible.

 You just try to eat more fruits, vegetables, and whole grains – all the stuff that’s good for you, and less meat.
-It’s not vegan, there’s no scouring the food labels for certain ingredients you have to avoid, you can eat dairy if you like, and really, if you’re craving some fish or chicken or even a burger, you can still have it.
+Meatless doesn't have to mean vegan; there’s no scouring the food labels for certain ingredients you have to avoid, you can eat dairy if you like, and really, if you’re craving some fish or chicken or even a burger, you can still have it.
 You just have to try to eat more plants.